TechWorld-Sec/python-quiz/README.md

 # python-quiz
-This is a Quiz game made in Python.
+This is a simple Quiz game made in Python.
 It's good for beginners that want to see how Python works.
 It's also good for people that are interested in Technology.